rvzm/zboe/README.md

  multiz - have more than one zombie at a time?
 [NOT DONE]

  roast - roast players for not hitting the zombie, when mutliz is disabled and a new encounter would spawn a zombie

+startonjoin - start an active hunt session when zboe joins the homechan